How to Ride

 Take a Fixed Route

 Available within Hood River County (based on availability) Monday-Friday between 7:30am-5:30pm (excluding holidays).
 Must be scheduled at least one day in advance by calling (541) 386-4202

-Dial-a-ride is a valuable transportation service for anyone, including seniors, people with disabilities who live away from standard fixed route transit systems to travel to medical appointments, employment, school, buying groceries, or any other general need.
-Dial-A-Ride is provided on a first come first serve/needs basis and we may not be able to serve everyone.
+Dial-A-Ride is a valuable transportation service for anyone, including seniors, people with disabilities who live away from standard fixed route transit systems to travel to medical appointments, employment, school, buying groceries, or any other general need.
+Dial-A-Ride is provided on a first-come first-served/needs basis and we may not be able to serve everyone.
+To review our Wheelchair Securement Policy, please click here.
 Please give us a call for any additional information.

 Due to the current health crisis all riders will be required to wear masks and physically distance themselves from others.
 Reasonable accommodations for a disability or religious reasons can be submitted here.
 If necessary, rider contact information may be given to Hood River County Public Health officials.

 Get ADA Assistance

 - You’re eligible for ADA service if your disability prevents you from using the Hood River fixed route bus service.
 ADA paratransit service only operates within .75 miles of the Hood River fixed route and only to people who are ADA eligible.
 All of our buses are accessible to those with mobility impairments and all drivers are trained to help riders with disabilities.

 - With this service we will provide you a door-to-door ride anywhere within this area or to a designated transfer point where you can catch services to the Upper Valley, The Dalles, White Salmon/Bingen, or Portland.

 - If you live in Hood River and would like to use our ADA paratransit services, please fill out the eligibility application or give us a call.

 Request Reasonable Accommodation